Battle of Makhmour: Battle

 Initially, the Peshmerga made significant territorial gains, securing areas abandoned by the retreating Iraqi Army, including the town of Makhmour.
 However, IS launched a new offensive on 3 August, successfully pushing back the already overstretched Peshmerga forces.

 Despite initially repelling the first wave of attacks, the Peshmerga faced an escalating assault, especially with the influx of vehicle-borne improvised explosive devices (VBIEDs), which significantly weakened their position.
 This prompted a retreat as IS advanced toward Makhmour and the nearby Makhmour Refugee Camp, putting both under grave threat.

 In response to the worsening situation, the Kurdistan Workers' Party (PKK) deployed their fighters to the strategically important Qaracux Mountain area to assist the Kurdish forces.
 The PKK's support was critical in slowing down the IS advance and provided crucial reinforcement to the Peshmerga.

-By 7 August, Kurdish forces, including the Kurdistan Democratic Party (KDP) and its Peshmerga units, launched a counteroffensive.
+By 7 August, Kurdish forces, including the Kurdistan Democratic Party (KDP) Peshmerga forces led by MAJ.
+Brwa Miran and the command 80s units, launched a counteroffensive.
 Despite being outnumbered and outgunned, they succeeded in retaking Makhmour from IS control.
 The successful counterattack was largely attributed to better coordination between the Peshmerga and PKK forces, as well as strategic airstrikes by the United States that helped weaken IS positions in the area.

 The battle highlighted the growing cooperation between Kurdish factions, particularly the PKK and the Peshmerga, as they worked together to counter the advancing IS forces.